 Wall color is one of the biggest commitments when it comes to designing a space.
 It serves as the backdrop for the rest of the elements.
 Getting it right is no easy task, and with so many choices, narrowing down just the right one can be downright exhausting.
 And let’s face it, if you are going to put in the work, you want it to get the best results.
 Here, we break down the keys to finding the right shade.

 The first thing to remember is no one color is right for everyone.
-This is your space, so it should reflect your personal style.
+While there are timeless living room paint colors, you don’t have to apply them to your own place; this is your space, so it should reflect your personal style.
 You probably already have elements in place that will guide you.
 Is your home formal or casual?
 Rustic or elegant?
 What colors do you gravitate toward?
 Do you prefer soft neutrals or rich jewel tones?
 These are all questions you should ask yourself before popping open a can of paint.
 Every shade will give a space visual impact, so think of your room like a painting — what do you want it to say?

 Another factor to consider is what you want to achieve with the color.
 Are you looking to open up the space or create a warm, cozy oasis?
+Are you open to trying new and unique wall color combinations?
 Certain shades and color families can help you achieve different things.
 Consider what you have in place to begin with and if the color will work with it.
 If updating fabrics and accessories isn’t in the budget, there are still ways for paint to breathe new life into what is already in place.

 Whites, creams, and soft pastels have a magical way of bestowing a fresh, open feel to a room.
 Not only do they make it feel larger, but they also provide a great neutral backdrop for other components.
 Instead of absorbing light like dark colors, these shades will reflect it creating an airier feel.
 White particularly works when juxtaposed with vibrant artwork because it doesn’t compete and allows for the piece to shine.
 It also offers the perfect neutral backdrop to organic, rustic elements.
 When it comes to choosing a white, it can be trickier than it seems.
 Two of the best options are Cloud Nine by Benjamin Moore and Pure White by Sherman Williams.